influxdata/telegraf/CONTRIBUTING.md

 **Note:** If you have a pull request with only one commit, then that commit needs to follow the conventional commit format or the `Semantic Pull Request` check will fail.
 This is because github will use the pull request title if there are multiple commits, but if there is only one commit it will use it instead.

 #### When will your contribution get released?
 We have two kinds of releases: patch releases, which happen every few weeks, and feature releases, which happen once a quarter.
-If your fix is a bug fix, it will be released in the patch release after it is merged.
-If your release is a new plugin or other feature, it will be released in the next quarterly feature release (targeted towards the end of each quarter).
+If your fix is a bug fix, it will be released in the patch release after it is merged to master.
+If your release is a new plugin or other feature, it will be released in the quarterly release after it is merged to master.
+Quarterly releases are on the third Wednesday of March, June, September, and December.

 #### Contributing an External Plugin